 These resources have been made for everyone.

 Moving from children’s healthcare to adult healthcare or getting special care for serious illnesses can be hard.
 When someone has a rare disease, moving from one system to another can be even tougher.
-Your health care team may call these changes ‘Transitions’.
+Your health care team may call these changes ‘transitions’.

-The disease and care needed might be complicated, and new doctors and nurses may know about the disease.
+The disease and care needed might be complicated, and new doctors and nurses may not know about the disease.
 This can make it tricky for people with rare diseases to think about the future and how it can make them and their families feel.2

 These links can help with some of the big life changes people with rare diseases may face moving from one form of care to another.